Scholarship Resources

-Whether it’s scholarships and awards or financial aid, we are here to provide resources to help you complete these applications.
+Whether it's scholarships and awards or financial aid, we are here to provide resources to help you complete your applications.

 Writing Resources

 Students have shared that they need writing resources as they think about writing essays for college admissions or scholarship applications.
-Reach out to your guidance counselors or those in your support system for suggestions!
+Your guidance counselors or those in your support system are the best source for suggestions, but these two examples below can help get you started!

 College Application Essays and Personal Statements (Writing Studio, Duke University)